 Vice and Mature's original role as Rugal's secretaries was taken over by Aya and Hermoine in The King of Fighters '98.

-In Street Fighter Alpha, Guile, the Air Force lieutenant searching for his missing friend, is replaced with Charlie, another member of the Air Force.
-Though in-universe, it's the other way around; Alpha is a prequel to Street Fighter II, so it would thus make Guile a replacement for Charlie (and, in fact, Charlie is the "missing friend" Guile is searching for in SFII).
+In Street Fighter Alpha, Guile, the Air Force lieutenant seeking revenge for his dead comrade, is replaced with Charlie, another member of the Air Force.
+Though in-universe, it's the other way around; Alpha is a prequel to Street Fighter II, so it would thus make Guile a replacement for Charlie (and, in fact, Charlie is the "dead comarade" Guile is seeking to avenge in SFII).

 Remy from Street Fighter III is a much less confusing example, using Guile/Charlie's moves but coming after them both in and out of universe.

-The heroes of Golden Axe III, Kain Grinder and Sarah Barn, look and fight similarly to Ax Battler and Tyris Flare, respectively (though the U.S. version still mistakenly refers to them as Ax and Tyris).
+The heroes of Golden Axe III, Kain Grinder and Sarah Barn, look and fight similarly to Ax Battler and Tyris Flare, respectively (to the point that the English manual for the Virtual Console version refers to them as such).
 Sarah even gets Tyris' repertoire of fire magic.
 Gilius Thunderhead is the only character from the previous installments to return in that game, though not as a playable character.

-Fire Emblem: Blazing Sword — full circle, actually.
+Blazing Sword'' — full circle, actually.
 Nils is the not so Spoony Bard in the introductory campaign, then he's replaced by Ninian, his sister.
 But then Ninian kicks the bucket, so Nils replaces her in the final battle.

 Pewee Piranha and Digga Legg from Super Mario Galaxy 2 are suspiciously similar substitutes to Dino Piranha and Megaleg from the original Super Mario Galaxy.
 The former is even found in the same general point in the game as the latter, and defeated in nearly the same way.
+Dino Piranha and Peewee Piranha are also similar to Petey Piranha in Super Mario Sunshine being Piranha Plants acting as the first main boss of the game.
 Also, the Topmen from Galaxy are the same thing as the Bullies from Super Mario 64, both being enemies defeated by being pushed off the edge of the platform.
 They even both have nearly the same boss battles in the Mario Kart series!

 Peach is a substitute for Pauline, the damsel in Donkey Kong, and she's one of the few examples to overshadow her predecessor.
-When they brought back Pauline in the Game Boy version, they had to dye her hair color to brown to distinguish her.
-Pauline's revival in Mario vs. Donkey Kong 2: March of the Minis.
-Some Japanese fans actually consider the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, since the original Pauline was actually named "Lady" in Japan.
+When they brought back Pauline in Donkey Kong '94, they had to dye her hair color to brown to distinguish her.
+Some Japanese fans mistakenly believe the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, due to Pauline originally being named Lady in Japan.

 Foreman Spike from Wrecking Crew was Mario's original rival, an irritable tough guy with crazy facial hair and a grudge.
 He was essentially a prototype version of Wario and Waluigi; Mario Kart DS even lampshades this by having Waluigi's default kart, the Gold Mantis, be Spike's steamshovel.